cosinekitty/astronomy/demo/c/README.md

 coordinates of a distant radio source and want to aim a radio dish at it.
-Given the galactic coordinates, the geographic coordinates of the observer, and the date and time of the observation, this program shows how to convert the altitude and azimuth to aim at the radio source.
+Given the galactic coordinates, the geographic coordinates of the observer, and the date and time of the observation, this program shows how to obtain the altitude and azimuth to aim the dish at the radio source.

 ### [Horizon Intersection](horizon.c)
 This is a more advanced example.
 It shows how to use coordinate